SimplexCC/sell-docs/source/includes/_sell-txn-flow.md

 During the checkout flow the end-user is asked to fill in their email (or simply select it from a list if Simplex already knows them), their credit card details (or again simply select from a list), and their billing details.
 In some cases the end-user is already also asked for KYC documents.

-Simplex then runs its proprietary AI Risk Engine, and verifies that the transaction meets policy guidelines and AML rules.
+Simplex then runs its proprietary AI Risk Engine, and verifies that the transaction meets policy guidelines and AML ("Anti Money Laundering") rules.
 When all checks pass the transaction is approved.

 ## Money Changes Hands ##